Unifying quantum stochastic methods using Wick's theorem on the Keldysh contour: Stochastic quantum dynamics using the Keldysh contour

 with $F \coloneqq \sum_{\alpha} \int_0^t d\tau f_{\alpha}(\tau) B_{\alpha}(\tau)$.
 In addition, note that the imaginary part of the correlation function is independent of the initial state $\Omega$, since

 and the commutator $[B_\alpha(\tau_1), B_\beta(\tau_2)] $ is a $c$-number due to the operators $B_{\alpha}$ being linear in the environment's ladder operators.

 Although Eq.~\eqref{eq:stocvon} appeared before in the literature, the interesting point is how our derivation makes it clear that the two noises $\nu_{\alpha}(t)$ and $\eta_{\alpha}(t)$ are actually (the Keldysh-rotated versions of) a single noise that has been split across the Keldysh contour (see also Ref.~\cite{stockburger2002exact}).
-Note that a stochastic von Neumann equation can also be derived in case there are initial system-environment correlations in the form~\eqref{eq:initial_canonical} (see the discussion at the end of Sec.~\ref{sec:keldysh}).
-Seminal works have already accomplished this using path-integral techniques~\cite{grabert1988quantum,mccaul2017partition,lane2020exactly}.
-Using our approach, such results can be derived through a procedure identical to that in Sec. \ref{sec:gaussian} for the uncorrelated case, with the following modifications: replace $\gamma(t)$ (the contour on the left in Fig. \ref{fig:keldysh}) with $\gamma(t,b)$ (the contour on the right) and generalize the interaction picture to this contour, as explained at the end of Sec. \ref{sec:keldysh}.
+It is possible that such insight can yield some advantage during the process of numerically simulating the noise~\cite{lane2020exactly}, in the sense that a single contour noise $\xi_\alpha(z)$ could be easier to generate.
+The exploration of this exciting possibility is however out of scope for the present paper, and we leave it for future work.

 The stochastic decoupling can also be performed without assuming the stability condition, i.e. starting from Eq.~\eqref{eq:gaussian_exact_shifted}, where now the information about the environment is contained not only in $C_{\alpha,\beta}(z_1,z_2)$ but also in the single-operator average $E_\alpha(z)$.
 If we recall Eq.~\eqref{eq:shifted_green}, we can then consider $\xi_\alpha(z)$ to be a Gaussian noise satisfying